 3. Boil some bones

-Bone stock is packed full of nutrients, including gelatine, collagen and a whole host of vitamin and minerals to help heal and get you back on your feet.
+Bone broth is packed full of nutrients, including gelatine, collagen and a whole host of vitamin and minerals to help heal and get you back on your feet.
 Add some garlic for its powerful anti-viral, anti-bacterial and anti-catarrhal properties, and some chilli, which acts as a natural decongestant.
 Turmeric, cinnamon and a dash of fresh ginger can also be added and will help to speed up your metabolism.

 4. Use a supplement

 A melt-in-the-mouth supplement such as New Era Q can help to ward off symptoms of catarrh and sinus disorders, while New Era J can help those suffering from more general cold symptoms.
 When taken together, they promise to offer the ultimate protection from colds and flu.